 Community-Based Support Program

-The Community-Based Support Program (CBSP) builds the capacity of Iraqi refugees living in Jordan to generate income while developing the skills to find employment if they return to Iraq or locate to a third country.
-CBSP responds to the economic vulnerability of Iraqi refugees by matching capacity building to economic opportunities, expanding markets for microenterprises started by vocational training graduates, and assisting graduates to obtain work permits, internships, and job placements.
+The Community-Based Support Program (CBSP) builds the capacity of Iraqi refugees living in Jordan to generate income while developing the skills to find employment if they return to Iraq or relocate to a third country.
+CBSP takes a holistic approach to the economic vulnerability of Iraqi refugees by emphasizing community-based social inclusion while matching capacity building to economic opportunities, expanding markets for microenterprises started by vocational training graduates, and assisting graduates to obtain work permits, internships, and jobs.

-CBSP has identified over 500 graduates from both the vocational home food production and marketing trainings who showed the skill and motivation to start home-based businesses.
-In the early years of the program, graduates were provided with intensive entrepreneurship training, culminating in the development of their own business plans – and opportunities to implement them at an “open for business” sales event.
-CBSP is now providing 100 additional beneficiaries small business development training, focusing on local, home-based startups.
+CBSP is providing graduates from vocational and home food production classes with small business development training that focuses on local, home-based startups.
 By the end of the training, the students will have developed small business proposals.
-Those whose plans are best will be given grants to help launch the business idea.
+Those with the most promising plans will be given grants to help launch the business idea.